constantine950/group-8/README.md

-This project is built with HTML, Tailwindcss and Vanilla JavaScript.
+This project is built with HTML, Tailwindcss, Firebase and Vanilla JavaScript along with webpack

 To Get Started